alfar0x/alfar-linea/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?font=Fira+Code&size=50&pause=1000&vCenter=true&width=350&height=80&lines=alfar-linea&color=2a9d8f)](https://git.io/typing-svg)

-Soft designed to manage Linea accounts by simulating user activity through random transactions.
+This software is designed to manage Linea accounts by simulating user activity through random transactions.

 ## Overview

-***Please read the instructions carefully to understand how soft works before running it.***
+**_It is crucial to read the instructions carefully to fully understand how the software works before running it._**

-Main features:
+### Main Features:

-- Simple setup
+- **Simple Setup**: Get started easily without hassle.
-- Interaction with various services, such as syncswap, velocore, dmail, open ocean, xy finance, pancake, woofi, linea bank etc.
+- **Wide Interaction**: Engage with various services like syncswap, velocore, dmail, open ocean, xy finance, pancake, woofi, linea bank and more.
-- Dynamic gas limit before each transaction (that is, you can change the limit directly during the execution of the program)
+- **Dynamic Gas Limit**: Adjust the gas limit on the fly during the program execution.
-- Selection of services for work
+- **Service Selection**: Choose which services to work with.
-- Ability to run in several terminals with different settings/accounts
+- **Multi-terminal Operation**: Operate in several terminals with different settings/accounts.
-- Collection of information from the blockchain about accounts (token balances and number of transactions)
+- **Blockchain Information Collection**: Collect token balances and transaction numbers for accounts from the blockchain.
-- Encryption of private keys, proxies, addresses with a password for using soft on the server
+- **Enhanced Security**: Encrypt private keys, proxies, and addresses with a password for server use.
-- TRUE RANDOMIZATION.
-One of the examples: swap wbtc for eth on syncswap -> supply wbtc to linea bank -> send a message to dmail -> redeem wbtc from linea bank -> swap wbtc for eth on open ocean. and it's all automatic. now more than 100 different paths are available in 8 services, with more to come
+- **True Randomization**: Enjoy automatic and truly randomized transaction paths through different services.
+- **Proxy Use**: Utilize mobile/server proxies for operations.

-***Important: linea mainnet can sometimes throw errors and stop working suddenly.
-Please do not make large volumes with the soft, it is designed to increase the number of transactions.
-Adding $20 on an account and setting the working volume of 1-7% is ok***
+**_Note: The Linea mainnet may occasionally encounter errors and cease to function unexpectedly.
+It's advised to avoid making large transactions using this software, as it primarily aims to increase the transaction count.
+It is considered safe to add $20 to an account and set the working volume to 1-7%._**

-What will be added next:
-- Possibility of deposit in linea
-- Proxy connection
-- Separate mode for returning tokens from all services and swapping excess tokens in eth (in case of errors in the main mode)
-- Even more contracts

-## How it works
+## How It Works

-Main mode creates `task` for each account consisting of `steps`, which represent a list of `transactions`:
+In the main mode `task-runner`, the software creates a `task` for each account, comprising various `steps`, which in turn consist of a list of `transactions`.

+### Transaction Workflow:

-1. One step is consists of transactions sent by real users within 1-2 minutes.
-E.g., [approve -> swap].
-Here, 1 step is 2 transactions.
-Steps can currently consist of 1-3 transactions.
+1. **Step**: Represents transactions sent by real users within 1-2 minutes (e.g., `[approve -> swap]`).
+Each step can currently include 1-3 transactions.
-2. One task consists of steps that can be executed by real users within hours/days.
-E.g., [swap ETH to USDC] --> [approve USDC -> add USDC to liquidity pool] --> [remove liquidity] --> [approve USDC -> swap to ETH].
+2. **Task**: Encompasses steps executable by real users within hours/days (e.g., `[swap ETH to USDC] --> [approve USDC -> add USDC to liquidity pool] --> [remove liquidity] --> [approve USDC -> swap to ETH]`).
 Here, 1 task = 4 steps = 6 transactions.
 Each task concludes by returning all tokens/liquidity to ETH.

 Check for updates here: [alfar](https://t.me/+FozX3VZA0RIyNWY6)